cocos-creator/docs-3d-deprecated/en/editor/publish/publish-ios-app-clip.md

 ### Embed App Clip into Other iOS Projects

-If you want to embed the **Cocos Creator 3D** target in other iOS projects, you need to specify the above two paths at the same time.
+If you want to embed the **Cocos Creator** target in other iOS projects, you need to specify the above two paths at the same time.

 Where **App Clip Resources Path** can be specified as the same level directory or subdirectory of **Embed Xcodeproj Target** to facilitate the management of resource files.